New breeding technologies successful to grow salt resistant crops - PakObserver

 Islamabad

-Prof Mark Tester, a world renowned authority on Food security on Thursday said new technologies of breeding crops would be helpful to convert any crop become salt resistant to control scarcity of food globally.
+Prof Mark Tester, a world renowned authority on Food security said new technologies of breeding crops would be helpful to convert any crop become salt resistant to control scarcity of food globally.

 “Through this new technique any crop would be made salt resistant through genetic engineering”, he said